-The Fayetteville Film Fest, now in its eighth year, is an advocate for films and filmmakers as they enter the marketplace.
+The Fayetteville Film Fest, now in its tenth year, is an advocate for films and filmmakers as they enter the marketplace.
 Because we are establishing that groundwork, we are an artistic festival with market potential.
 We offer a full schedule of panels and other events to compliment the screenings of our films.

 BOARD OF DIRECTORS

 Morgan is a co-founder of Fayetteville's professional theatre company, TheatreSquared, where she serves as the Director of Education and Program Development.
 She has directed numerous shows including Murder for Two, A Christmas Carol, Noises Off, Boeing Boeing, The Complete Works of William Shakespeare (Abridged), Fully Committed, Every Christmas Story Ever Told and The Mystery of Irma Vep.

 She is also a Clinical Assistant Professor at the University of Arkansas where she teaches Theatre History and Directing and recently directed shows such as Eurydice, As You Like It, The Exonerated and Vinegar Tom.
 She Previously she served as general manager of Writer’s Theatre in Chicago and company manager of BareStage in Missouri.

 She has served on several non-profit boards including Artist's Laboratory Theatre and Last Night Fayetteville.
 She holds a BFA in Acting from Arkansas State University, an MA in Performance Studies from Missouri State University, and an MFA in Directing from the University of Arkansas and studied Political Theatre at the University of Ulster in Northern Ireland.